swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 > ## Display All Open Figures
 >
-> In our Jupyter Notebook example with `%matplotlib inline`, running the cell generates the figure directly below the code.
+> In our Jupyter Notebook example, running the cell should generate the figure directly below the code.
 > The figure is also included in the Notebook document for future viewing.
 > However, other Python environments require an additional command in order to display the figure.
 >